 Let's face it; there are times when problems pop up, no matter how carefully we follow the recipe's procedure.
 Sometimes, something will just go wrong, but this shouldn't make us freeze on our tracks and feel helpless because problems that arise in the kitchen are somehow similar to how issues pop up in life, isn't it?

 When encountering problems in the kitchen, especially in cooking Pig's Meat adobo, we need to know how to handle them properly.
 Learn how to manage things when our Pig's Meat adobo does not turn out the way we want.

 Your Pork Adobo Turns Out To Be Salty

 When your Pig's Meat Adobo becomes too salty, you may experiment on the ingredients you can find in your pantry, but be very careful with experimenting because it might aggregate the problem even more.

 You may add sugar, lemon, or olive oil in your Pig's Meat adobo and conduct a taste-test in between.
 Do not haste to counter the very salty taste by putting large amounts of one of these ingredients.
 Start with little pinches and dashes until it gently counters the saltiness of your Pig's Meat adobo.

 Your Pork Adobo is Too Sour

-One of the simplest ways to counter this problem is by adding 2 tbsp of sugar and water, but if this method cannot vary your Pig’s Meat Adobo’s excessive sour taste, you may use ½ vinegar to ¼ cup soy sauce and 6 garlic cloves, 2 bay leaves, and 1 tbsp of black peppercorns.
+One of the simplest ways to counter this problem is by adding 2 tablespoon of sugar and water, but if this method cannot vary your Pig's Meat Adobo's excessive sour taste, you may use ½ vinegar to ¼ cup soy sauce and 6 garlic cloves, 2 bay leaves, and 1 tablespoon of black peppercorns.
 Again, do not haste in countering the problem, be patient, and do these solutions gradually.

 Tips on Cooking Pork Adobo